NASA-SW-VnV/ikos/doc/INSTALL_UBUNTU_16.04.md

 $ sudo apt-get upgrade
 ```

-Now, you will need to add the LLVM repositories to your apt `sources.list`:
+Now, you will need to add the LLVM repository to your apt `sources.list`:

 ```
 $ echo "deb http://apt.llvm.org/xenial/ llvm-toolchain-xenial-7 main" | sudo tee -a /etc/apt/sources.list
 ```

-Then, run the following command:
+Then, run the following commands:

 ```
 $ sudo apt-get update